 What is Microsoldering?

-With devices getting smaller and smaller and more and more expensive, sometimes fixing these devices are more beneficial than replacing them.
+With devices getting smaller and smaller and more and more expensive, sometimes fixing these devices is more beneficial than replacing them.
 Devices like Amazon’s Kindle Fire that cost less than $100 are usually not worth the time to fix, but iPhones and iPads that cost $300+ with a broken $2 chip or connector makes sense to fix instead of buying a new one.

 So what is microsoldering?
 Microsoldering is the act of soldering components so small that they can only be seen through a microscope.
 These small components usually consist of resistors, capacitors, inductors, connectors, microchips, etc. They fit all around a logic board with multiple layers into a teeny tiny little space and produce things like cell phones and tablets and even little computers.